-TGbf Editor: Please revise the following subclause into 11bf D0.3
+TGbf Editor: Please revise the following subclause into 11bf D0.3 as (#735, 736):

 9.6.7.57 Sensing Measurement Setup Query frame format

 The Sensing Measurement Setup Query frame is transmitted by an unassociated non-AP STA to inform its capabilities and presence to the AP to perform WLAN sensing.
 The format of the Sensing Measurement Setup Query frame Action field is defined in Figure 9-1139j (Sensing Measurement Setup Query frame Action field format).